IBM-Cloud/ansible-collection-ibm/docs/ibm_is_share_mount_target.rst

     (Required for new resource) The file share identifier.

-  transit_encryption (False, str, None)
-    The transit encryption mode.

-  virtual_network_interface (False, list, None)
-    VNI for mount target.

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.

   state (False, any, available)
     State of resource

-  generation (False, int, 2)
-    The generation of Virtual Private Cloud infrastructure that you want to use.
-Supported values are 1 for VPC generation 1, and 2 for VPC generation 2 infrastructure.
-If this value is not specified, 2 is used by default.
-This can also be provided via the environment variable 'IC_GENERATION'.

   region (False, str, us-south)